Israelites Enslaved in Egypt (5 reasons why)

 The Pharaoh said, “When you do the office of midwife to the Hebrew women and see them on the stool, if it be a son, then you shall kill him; but if it be a daughter, then she shall live.”
 (Exodus 1: 16)

-Pharaoh considered the Israelites a threat to Egypt’s National Security.
+Pharaoh considered the Israelites a threat to Egypt’s national security.

 The Exodus Begins

 Moses came out of the desert and announced he had come with a message from God.
-His mission was to end Israelite enslavement and bring them to the land promised to their ancestors.
+His mission was to end the Israelite enslavement and bring them to the land promised to their ancestors.

 The Israelites had prayed mightily for deliverance.